connor-mcnamara/Slave-to-the-algorithm/README.md

-# 'Slave to the Algorithm', Connor McNamara
+# 'Slave to the Algorithm'

 This space is a working record of my studio activities, research and project progress.